-California to require all schoolchildren to get COVID shots
+California pushes 1st US vaccine mandate for schoolchildren

 She noted that though the number of outbreaks in schools has increased slightly in recent weeks, the overall number is small and largely related to youth sports.

-The state’s vaccine mandate would take effect the semester after the federal government grants final approval.
+The state’s vaccine mandate for schoolchildren would take effect the semester after the federal government grants final approval.
 If it comes in January, then the mandate would take effect in July.

-Students would be granted religious and medical exemptions, but the rules for how the state would apply those exemptions have not been written yet.
+Students would be granted religious and medical exemptions, but the rules for how the state would apply them have not been written yet.
 Any student who refuses to take the vaccine would be forced to complete an independent study course at home.

 Until now, Newsom had left the decision on student vaccine mandates to local school districts, leading to a variety of different orders across some of the state’s largest districts.
+Five districts in California have imposed their own requirements, including Los Angeles, the nation’s second-largest school district, which is set to take effect in January.

-Los Angeles and Oakland Unified have mandated all students over 12 to be vaccinated, but Oakland’s order has not set a deadline for when students must comply.
-LA set a deadline of Jan.
-20.
+Newsom’s plan does not override those districts’ plans, saying school districts can “accelerate” the requirements.

-Earlier this week, the San Diego Unified school board approved a mandate that staff and students age 16 and older be fully vaccinated by Dec.
-20.
+Dr. Peter N. Bretan, president of the California Medical Association, said the organization “strongly supports” the governor’s decision.

 Newsom has made it a point of pride to be the first in the nation to issue a variety of pandemic-related school mandates.

-In August, California became the first state in the U.S. to require all teachers and staff in K-12 public and private schools to get vaccinated or undergo weekly COVID-19 testing.
+In August, California became the first state to require all teachers and staff in K-12 public and private schools to get vaccinated or undergo weekly COVID-19 testing.
 Newsom also issued a school mask mandate earlier in the summer for indoor classes that applies to all teachers and students.